sumcumo/imagemin-merlin/README.md

 ## What does Merlin _not_ do?

 Merlin is no substitute for image fine-tuning and micro-optimization.
 That is really difficult to do in an automated fashion, because that type of compression requires weighing quality and performance, which is [context-dependent](https://meiert.com/en/blog/understanding-image-compression/).
 In its most extreme form, when maximum quality at maximum performance is required from each graphic, micro-optimization is even hard to do manually.

 The point is: Micro-optimization still needs to be taken care of through complementary means, whether manually or through other tools (well including other packages from the [imagemin family](https://github.com/imagemin)).
 Merlin simply solves the problem that images are checked in or go live that are not compressed _at all_.

 ## What’s next?

 Some new features we’re working on or think about:

 * Give the option to configure the underlying imagemin plugins (somewhat prepared for but not completed yet).
 * Observe .gitignore files when Merlin doesn’t run as `--staged`.
-* Offer an `ignore` parameter to filter undesired folders and files.
 * Support project structures in which the project’s .git folder is not at the same level as its package.json – at the moment, automatic mode doesn’t work in these cases.

 Thoughts, suggestions, fixes?
 Please file an [issue](https://github.com/sumcumo/imagemin-merlin/issues/new) or send a pull request – thank you!